The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Large deviations, importance sampling and exponential random graphs

 The mean behaviour of the triangle density of an exponential random graph $\calG_n^{h_q,\beta,\alpha}$ can be deduced from the variational formulation in \eqref{eq: free energy}, and in special instances, so can the mean behaviour of the edge density.
-This is shown in the next proposition.
+This is shown in the next proposition, which follows from \cite[{Theorem 4.2}]{ChaDia11} and the Lipschitz continuity of the mappings $f \mapsto \calT(f)$ and $f \mapsto \calE(f)$ under the cut distance metric $\delta_{\square}$ \cite[{Theorem 3.7}]{Borgsetal08}.
+The proof is left to the appendix.